-Executive Director means the Executive Director, Public Health;

 intussusception means the invagination of a proximal portion of the small bowel into a distal small bowel resulting in presentation with an acute abdominal condition.

+[Regulation 3 amended in Gazette 10 Jan 2017 p.
+268.]

 4. Intussusception a prescribed condition of health

 Intussusception is prescribed as a condition of health to which the Act Part IXA applies.